 Precaution for violin plate tuning

 On free back and top plates in the white at 12% moisture content, frequencies can rise by 42 Hz when the moisture content drops to 0%.
 It is therefore necessary to know the moisture content in the wood in order to tune free materials without error.

 The frequencies are what make the main difference in the violin’s sound.
 Modifying the thicknesses amounts to modifying the frequency.
 Damping (mass, spring) is just as important as frequency.

 It may be better to have a little too much wood rather than not enough.
 However, when there is excess wood, there is absorption of energy by the mass.
-Consequently, the free materials must be tuned not only to an appropriate frequency, but also with correct resistance; i.e., thicknesses in keeping with density, elasticity, and frequency (the moisture content concerns only the frequency and the weight of the materials).
+Consequently, the free materials must be tuned not only to an appropriate frequency, but also with correct resistance; i.e., thicknesses in keeping with density, elasticity, and frequency.

 Tuning the fundamental frequency of the materials to a particular frequency by optimizing the weight and the thicknesses allows the highest frequencies to create visible nodal regions.